leucos/toji/README.md

 special value (`toggl_id`) in this field so it does not try to insert the same Toggl time entry twice in an issue.
 In this respect, Toji is idempotent.

+The message added to the worklog can be asked interactively when `-i` is used.
+If not, the Toggl entry description (minut the issue key) will automatically be used.

 The general command is:

 ```